 How is Tequila Made?

 The beverage is made from the fruits of the agave plant, which grows in tropical climates and has thick, long leaves.
-In Mexico, agave is considered as the relative of the cactus because of its thorny leaves.
+In Mexico, agave is considered a relative of the cactus because of its thorny leaves.

 A tiny sprout of blue agave can take a long time to mature into a tasty cocktail.
 It takes 7-12 years after planting for the agave to be used for production.
 Only then does the fruit accumulate the necessary amount of aromatic juice.
 For the production, yeast, water, and sometimes sugar is used.